 Arrival in Santiago

-Santiago - Upon reaching Santiago International Airport, travelers should connect with the local transfer operator to be assigned a vehicle for transport to their chosen hotel in the city.
+Santiago - Upon arriving at Santiago International Airport, travelers should connect with the local transfer operator to be assigned a vehicle for transport to their chosen hotel in the city.
 The rest of the day is free for exploring the city at one’s own pace.

 Santiago City Tour